Go Ad-Free

 Protecting Yourself in the Pharmacy:

 How can you protect yourself at the pharmacy?
 First, talk to the pharmacist.
-The clerk or pharmacy tech will ask you to sign a waiver that allows you to grab and go.
+The clerk or pharmacy tech may ask you to sign a waiver that allows you to grab and go.
 Don’t do it!
 Especially if you have not taken the medicine before, ask the pharmacist to verify that you have the correct medicine at the right dose and find out how it should be taken.

 Never leave the pharmacy without checking that the pills in your bottle are the ones your doctor prescribed.
 Ask the pharmacist to check for drug interactions, including any with over-the-counter drugs, herbs or dietary supplements you may be taking.